-Committee involvement and composition
+Management Resources Committee (MRC) involvement and composition

-The committee is responsible for assisting the board in ensuring we have the leadership resources for succession of senior executive positions and the programs to effectively attract, retain, develop and reward executives for achieving our strategic objectives without encouraging excessive risk-taking.
-The committee actively oversees compensation design and operation with a focus on the programs that are considered to be material to the company.
-The committee and board exercise control over the compensation programs at MFS through approval of the annual salary budget, bonus pool and long-term equity awards.
+The MRC is responsible for assisting the board in ensuring we have the leadership resources for succession of senior executive positions and the programs to effectively incent executives to achieve our strategic objectives without encouraging excessive risk-taking.
+The MRC actively oversees compensation design and operation with a focus on the programs that are considered to be material to the company.
+The MRC and board exercise control over the compensation programs at MFS through approval of the annual salary budget, bonus pool and long-term equity awards.

-The committee is composed entirely of independent directors.
-Committee members have a wealth of direct experience related to executive compensation, succession planning and risk management.
+The MRC is composed entirely of independent directors.
+MRC members have a wealth of direct experience related to executive compensation, succession planning and risk management.
 Collectively, they have the expertise required to make decisions on executive compensation and governance.